 In an adoption, how long do I have to change my mind?

 The critical papers are signed after the birth of your baby.
 If you have made any agreements with anyone prior to the birth of the child, the agreements are not binding.
 Before an adoption can take place the ending of parental rights of both the birth mother and birth father must take place.
 The timing of the ending of these rights is different for every state.
 Normally, after the ending of parental rights a birth mother or birth father can not get the child back.
-For additional information, please review the adoption overview and Adoption Services links.

 Where do I start with adoption?

-The safest and best way to get started is to contact a non-profit, fully licensed adoption agency to help you.
+adoption agency to help you.
 I advise you not to answer newspaper ads, adopting family internet ads or the adopting family's attorney.
-These are all called a private adoption and can be very risky; in fact many states, private adoptions are not legal.
-Adoption Services or other adoption agency can help you and protect you and your child.
+These are all called a

 Choosing to place your baby for adoption is a very difficult decision.
 In order to make sure the family is the type you want and to help assure a safe environment for your baby, the family needs to be carefully screened and evaluated.
 The best and most careful and objective assessment is done by a non-profit licensed adoption agency.
-We strongly advise you to take the advise of adoption experts and the U.S. government and avoid an adoption facilitator.
+We strongly advise you to take the advice of adoption experts and the U.S. government and avoid an adoption facilitator.

 What are the laws regarding adoption?